On Commonsense Cues in BERT for Solving Commonsense Tasks: The Presence of Knowledge

 \subsection{Results}

-The results for the original normalization BERT (BERT) and a BERT model fine-tuned on CommonsenseQA (BERT-FT) are shown in table~\ref{tab:relation}.
-First, looking at the original non-fine-tuned BERT, the maximum \textsc{Maw} accuracy of each layer significantly outperforms the random baseline, which shows that commonsense knowledge is indeed captured by BERT.
-In addition, the average \textsc{Maw} of BERT significantly outperforms the random baseline ($p$-value \textless 0.01), which indicates that the relevant question concept plays a highly important role in BERT encoding without fine-tuning.
-Second, BERT-FT outperforms BERT in terms of both average \textsc{Maw} accuracy and maximum \textsc{Maw} accuracy, which shows that structured commonsense knowledge is enhanced by supervised training on commonsense tasks.
+The results for off-the-shelf BERT (BERT) and a BERT model fine-tuned on CommonsenseQA (BERT-FT) are shown in the first row of Table~\ref{tab:maw}.
+First, looking at the original non-fine-tuned BERT, the {\it maximum} \textsc{Maw} accuracy of each layer significantly outperforms\footnote{$p \leq 0.01$ using t-test; similar for subsequent mentions.} the random baseline.
+This shows that commonsense links are a part of BERT representation of a sentence in general, just as syntactic \cite{goldberg-syntactic} and semantic \cite{liu-probing} knowledge.
+Second, BERT-FT outperforms BERT in terms of both the average \textsc{Maw} accuracy and the maximum \textsc{Maw} accuracy, with a relatively large boost on the average \textsc{Maw} accuracy, which shows that structured commonsense features are enhanced by supervised training on commonsense tasks.

-We further explore the best performing attentions head for each commonsense relation type in Table~\ref{tab:relation}, finding that certain attention heads capture specific commonsense relations.
-There is no single attention head that does well for all relation types, which is similar to the previously finding for syntactic heads \cite{attention-mt, attention-bert}.
+We explore the best performing attentions head for each relation type in Table~\ref{tab:relation}, finding that certain attention heads capture specific commonsense relations.
+There is no single attention head that does well for all relation types, both with fine-tuning and without fine-tuning, which is similar to the previously finding for syntactic heads \cite{attention-mt, attention-bert}.

-Finally, structured commonsense knowledge that we examine does not show a salient trend of distribution among different layers.
-The maximum MAW exists in the 9-th and 8-th layers before and after fine-tuning, respectively.
-However, we will see in the next section that the model relies more commonsense knowledge on higher layers for making prediction.